 The hike in Qadisha Valley

 If you love history, off the beaten path places, nature, tranquility and peace, you will find it all concentrated in Qadisha Valley.
 If you've visited places like Ihlara Valley in Cappadocia, Turkey or Vardzia/Uplistsikhe in Georgia, you'll have an idea of what to expect.
-It takes around 1.5 hours to complete the full loop-trek around
+It takes around 1.5 hours to do the complete full loop-trek around Wadi Hadchit which is a nice portion of Qadisha Valley, full of medieval monasteries.
+We went to the Qadisha Valley in spring, which was great because we could experience the contrast between the Mediterranean Beirut, fresh highlands and cold snowy mountains.

 Monasteries in Qadisha Valley